hackclub/jams/jams/batches/sparkletilt-pcb/part-1/en-US.md

 The resistor R6 [Search: R] is a pull-up resistor, a high-resistance resistor that gently pulls the RESET pin HIGH without passing too much current through it.
 This allows the switch to pull the RESET pin down without causing a short circuit, while preventing random noise from pulling RESET down.

 Labeling this wire as RESET connects it to the RESET *net*.
 If we place another RESET label somewhere else on this page, our ECAD tool will understand that these two points have to be connected, just like the GND and VCC nets.
+Press "L" to activate the label tool.

 ### Label Pinout